gxelab/psite/README.md

 ---------------------------------------
 [![DOI](https://zenodo.org/badge/474568909.svg)](https://zenodo.org/badge/latestdoi/474568909)

-`PSite` is a pathon package that predicts P-site offsets for footprints generated in ribosome profiling using a random forest model trained with footprints around both annotated start and stop codons. `PSite` can report estimated P-site offsets in two manners:
+`PSite` is a python package that predicts P-site offsets for footprints generated in ribosome profiling using a random forest model trained with footprints around both annotated start and stop codons. `PSite` can report estimated P-site offsets in two manners:

 - append a `PS` tag to each original alignment in `SAM` or `BAM` format, without any other modifications;
 - output a new `BAM` file of the alignments of P-site locations only;